Should engineer be a protected title? Yes, as a way to let the public quickly know if someone can safely perform a certain task.

 The word “engineer” is very commonly used in the English language.
 But, the common usage of the word doesn’t align with a professional job.

-So, how would a governing body try to regulate a word that’s used in the wrong way by most people?
+So, how would a governing body regulate a word that’s used in the wrong way by most people?

 It’d be very difficult.